aruship4/recipe-project/README.md

 ### Model Performance

-We evaluated the model using RMSE and R² on both the training and test sets:
+I evaluated the model using RMSE and R² on both the training and test sets:

 | Metric   | Training|   Test  |
 |:---------|--------:|--------:|
 | RMSE     |  12.20 | 22.26 |
 | R²       |  0.95  | 0.75  |

-The final model explains about 75% of the variance in protein content on unseen data, indicating strong predictive performance.
+The final model explains about **75%** of the variance in protein content on unseen data, indicating strong predictive performance.
 The gap between training and test performance suggests some overfitting, but overall the model generalizes well.
+The Test RMSE decreased from **26.898 → 22.26** (an improvement of ~4.64 points).
+Additionally, the Train R² increased from 0.601 → 0.95, indicating the model captures complex relationships in the training set.

 ### Interpretation

 This final model significantly improves over the baseline by:
-- Using engineered nutritional ratios
+- Using **engineered nutritional ratios**
-- Incorporating text information from recipe tags
+- Incorporating **text information** from recipe tags
-- Applying a non-linear ensemble learning method

 Overall, the model provides accurate and useful predictions of recipe protein content, while demonstrating reasonable generalization beyond the training data.